wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 }
 ```

-**Key_Layered** objects contain multiple Key pointers, one Key pointer for each layer.
+**Key_Layered** objects contain multiple elements, one element for each layer.
-Layer ids are used like indexes to select the appropriate key.
+Layer ids are used like indexes to send the appropriate element.
-When a Key_Layered object is pressed, it gets the active layer from LayerState, and then sends the key of the active layer.
+When a Key_Layered object is pressed, it gets the active layer from LayerState, and then sends the appropriate element.
 ```
 class Key_Layered
 {